Holistic Fusion: Task- and Setup-Agnostic Robot Localization and State Estimation with Factor Graphs

 Here, the main challenge is to extract the local update $\T_{\Imu_{k} \Imu_{k+1}}$ from the optimized robot state variables $(\T_{\World \Imu},~{}_\World \vel_{\World \Imu})$.
-During the prediction phase (cf. \Cref{sec:online_se_high_rates}) of $\T_{\Odom \Imu_{k}}$, this is done the same way as for the propagated state in $\World$ by performing the integration of the \ac{IMU} measurements expressed in the body frame; refer to~\cite[Equation 30]{forster2016manifold} for details.
-However, the velocity and position's single- and double-integration characteristics will lead to significant drift over time.
-To address this issue, with every newly arriving update $(\T_{\World \Imu}, _\World \vel_{\World \Imu})$, $_\Imu \vel_{\Odom \Imu_{k+1}}$ is overwritten by $_\Imu \vel_{\World \Imu_{k+1}}$, which is smooth, as illustrated in \Cref{fig:method_online_se_smoothness}, to track the actual physical velocity of the robot as closely as possible, assuming \textit{zero velocity} between $\Odom$ and $\World$.
-Moreover, the roll and pitch components of $\T_{\Odom \Imu}$ are overwritten by those of $\T_{\World \Imu}$ to maintain full observability and fulfill the requirements of modules depending on gravity (e.g., a locomotion controller).
+During the prediction phase (cf. \Cref{sec:online_se_high_rates}) of $\T_{\Odom \Imu_{k}}$, this is done the same way as for the propagated state in $\World$ by performing the integration of the \ac{IMU} measurements expressed in the body frame; refer to~\cite[Equation 30]{forster2016manifold} for details. \replace{However, the velocity and position's single- and double-integration characteristics will lead to significant drift over time.
+To address this issue, with every newly arriving update $(\T_{\World \Imu}, _\World \vel_{\World \Imu})$, $_\Imu \vel_{\Odom \Imu_{k+1}}$ is overwritten by $_\Imu \vel_{\World \Imu_{k+1}}$, which is smooth, as illustrated in \Cref{fig:method_online_se_smoothness}, to track the actual physical velocity of the robot as closely as possible, assuming \textit{zero velocity} between $\Odom$ and $\World$. }{However, single- and double-integration drift accumulates over time.
+To counter this effect, with every update $(\T_{\World \Imu}, _\World \vel_{\World \Imu})$, $_\Imu \vel_{\Odom \Imu_{k+1}}$ is overwritten by $_\Imu \vel_{\World \Imu_{k+1}}$ (smooth, cf. \Cref{fig:method_online_se_smoothness}), assuming \textit{zero velocity} between $\Odom$ and $\World$.} \replace{Moreover, the roll and pitch components of $\T_{\Odom \Imu}$ are overwritten by those of $\T_{\World \Imu}$ to maintain full observability and fulfill the requirements of modules depending on gravity (e.g., a locomotion controller).
 From the last optimized state, the velocity is propagated according to \Cref{fig:online_se_high_rate} to the current timestamp and then integrated in real time to obtain the new state of the robot, leading to smooth trajectories in $\T_{\Odom \Imu}$.
-The jumps, smoothness, and consistency that occur in $\World$ and $\Odom$ are highlighted in \Cref{fig:exp_anymal_hike_elevation_mapping} for the ANYmal hike experiment.\looseness=-1 \pdfpxdimen=\dimexpr 1 in/72
+The jumps, smoothness, and consistency that occur in $\World$ and $\Odom$ are highlighted in \Cref{fig:exp_anymal_hike_elevation_mapping} for the ANYmal hike experiment. }{Moreover, roll and pitch of $\T_{\Odom \Imu}$ are overwritten by those of $\T_{\World \Imu}$ for gravity-dependent modules (e.g., locomotion control).
+From the last optimized state, velocity is propagated per \Cref{fig:online_se_high_rate} and integrated in real time, yielding smooth trajectories in $\T_{\Odom \Imu}$ (cf. \Cref{fig:exp_anymal_hike_elevation_mapping}).}\looseness=-1 \pdfpxdimen=\dimexpr 1 in/72